-We will not directly answer this question - instead we will construct the Lie algebra associated to $\hat{\cur{U}}_p$ - this a pro-system $\hat{\sh{L}}_p$ of Lie algebras with connection on $S$.
-The way we will do so is very simple, and is closely related to ideas used in \cite{Jorg} to study relatively unipotent mixed motivic sheaves.
+We will not directly answer this question - instead we will construct the Lie algebra associated to $\hat{\cur{U}}_p$ - this is a pro-system $\hat{\cur{L}}_p$ of Lie algebras with connection on $S$.
+The way we will do so is very simple, and is closely related to ideas used in \cite{Wil97} to study relatively unipotent mixed motivic sheaves.

-\begin{defn} To save ourselves saying the same thing over and over again, we make the following definition.
-A 'good' morphism is a smooth morphism $f:X\rightarrow S$ of smooth varieties over a field $k$, with geometrically connected fibres and base, such that $X$ is the complement of a relative normal crossings divisor in a smooth, proper $S$-scheme $\overline{X}$.
-Throughout this section we will assume that the ground field $k$ is algebraically closed of characteristic $0$. \end{defn}
+\begin{definition} To save ourselves saying the same thing over and over again, we make the following definition.
+A `good' morphism is a smooth morphism $f:X\rightarrow S$ of smooth varieties over a field $k$, with geometrically connected fibres and base, such that $X$ is the complement of a relative normal crossings divisor in a smooth, proper $S$-scheme $\overline{X}$.
+Throughout this section we will assume that the ground field $k$ is algebraically closed of characteristic $0$. \end{definition}

-We will assume that the reader is familiar with Tannakian categories, a good introductory reference is \cite{delmil}.
-If $\cur{T}$ is a Tannakina category over a field $k$, and $\omega$ is a fibre functor on $\cur{T}$, in the sense of \S1.9 of \cite{delignetn}, we will denote the group scheme representing automorphisms of $\omega$ by $G(\cur{T},\omega)$.
-We will also use the rudiments of algebraic geometry in Tannakian categories, as explained in \S5 of \cite{deligne1} - in particular we will talk about affine (group) schemes over Tannakian categories.
-We will denote the fundamental groupoid of a Tannakian category by $\pi(\cur{T})$.
-If $\cur{T}$ is a tannakianc ategory over $k$, and $k'/k$ is a finite extension, then we will denote the category of $k'$-modules in $\cur{T}$ by either $\cur{T}\otimes_k k'$, or $\cur{T}_{k'}$.
+We will assume that the reader is familiar with Tannakian categories, a good introductory reference is \cite{MD81}.
+If $\cur{T}$ is a Tannakian category over a field $k$, and $\omega$ is a fibre functor on $\cur{T}$, in the sense of \S1.9 of \cite{Del90}, we will denote the group scheme representing tensor automorphisms of $\omega$ by $G(\cur{T},\omega)$.
+We will also use the rudiments of algebraic geometry in Tannakian categories, as explained in \S5 of \cite{Del89} - in particular we will talk about affine (group) schemes over Tannakian categories.
+We will denote the fundamental groupoid of a Tannakian category by $\pi(\cur{T})$, this is an affine group scheme over $\cur{T}$ which satisfies $\omega(\pi(\cur{T}))=G(\cur{T},\omega)$ for every fibre functor $\omega$ (see for example 6.1 of \cite{Del89}).
+If $\cur{T}$ is a Tannakian category over $k$, and $k'/k$ is a finite extension, then we will denote the category of $k'$-modules in $\cur{T}$ by either $\cur{T}\otimes_k k'$, or $\cur{T}_{k'}$.

-We will also assume familiarity with the theory of integrable connections and regular holonomic $\mathcal{D}$-modules on $k$-varieties, and will generally refer to \cite{delignediff} and \cite{dm} for details.
+We will also assume familiarity with the theory of integrable connections and regular holonomic $\mathcal{D}$-modules on $k$-varieties, and will generally refer to \cite{Del70} and \cite{Bor87} for details.
 We say that a regular integrable connection on $X$ is unipotent if it is a successive extension of the trivial connection, and these form a Tannakian subcategory $\cur{N}\mathrm{IC}(X)\subset \mathrm{IC}(X)$ of the Tannakian category of regular integrable connections.